-JOBS THE BEST CLOTH FOR THE JOB DO YOU DO THIS?
-IF NOT, WHAT DO YOU DO?

-Holding hot items (e.g. oven trays) - use tea towel or chef's cloth Yes

-Washing up dishes - use a dish cloth Yes

-Use disposable cloths or paper towels for the following jobs: Yes

-Wiping surfaces 100

-Mopping up spills Yes

-Wiping hands N Yes

-Wiping sides of dishes before serving Yes

-Drying ingredients Yes

-- If you notice dirty cloths in the kitchen, remove them for cleaning immediately or throw them away. - If you think your staff have used a dirty cloth, wash, disinfect and dry any equipment, work surfaces or utensils it has touched and throw away any food that might have been contaminated. - Consider using disposable cloths if you are not using them already. - Increase your supply of disposable/clean cloths. - Train staff again on this safe method. - Improve supervision.
+JOBS THE BEST CLOTH FOR THE JOB DO YOU DO THIS? > IF NOT, WHAT DO YOU DO?
+Holding hot items (e.g. oven trays) - use tea towel or chef's cloth Yes Washing up dishes - use a dish cloth Yes Use disposable cloths or paper towels for the following jobs: Yes Wiping surfaces Mopping up spills Yes Wiping hands Yes Wiping sides of dishes before serving Yes Drying ingredients Yes WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN If you notice dirty cloths for cleaning immediately in the kitchen, remove them / or throw them away.
+Consider usir them already ng disposable cloths if you are not using If you think your staff hat If you think your staff have used a dirty cloth, wash, disinfect and dry any equipment, work surfaces or supply of disposable/clean cloths. ain on this safe method.

+- Train staff again on this safe method. - Improve supervision.